marijnh/Eloquent-JavaScript/19_paint.md

 {{index [file, image]}}

-Our ((application)) will be a ((pixel)) ((drawing)) program, where you can modify a picture pixel by pixel by manipulating a zoomed-in view of it, shown as a grid of colored squares.
+Our ((application)) will be a ((pixel))-((drawing)) program that allows you to modify a picture pixel by pixel by manipulating a zoomed-in view of it, shown as a grid of colored squares.
 You can use the program to open image files, scribble on them with your mouse or other pointer device, and save them.
 This is what it will look like:

 {{figure {url: "img/pixel_editor.png", alt: "Screenshot of the pixel editor interface, with a grid of colored pixels at the top and a number of controls, in the form of HTML fields and buttons, below that", width: "8cm"}}}